drorsoft/ai-agents-practices/work-proccess/02-codebase-analysis.md

 ## Code Quality & Patterns
 - **Coding Conventions**: Identify coding standards, style guides, and linting configurations.

+  Create a folder names '_context' in the root of the repository and place the report in it.
+Create this report in a file called `repo-spec.md` in the docs folder.
 ```

   > This is a more simple version of the previous prompt.
 It will give you a good overview of the codebase and its structure, making it easier to work with and understand for the AI agent.